-One of the common questions asked soon after getting your new Boom Vader motorcycle built and riding is why gas is leaking from the carburetor.
+One of the common questions asked soon after getting your new Boom Vader motorcycle built, is why is gas leaking from the carburetor?

-Yes, this is a common problem with the little Grom Clone bike.
-The stock carburetor has some inherent issues, and we can start from the most common gas leaking causes to the least likely reason for your stock carburetor to leak gas.
+Yes, this gas leaking from the carburetor problem is a problem with these little Grom Clone bikes.
+The stock carburetor has some inherent issues(covered more later), and we can start from the most common gas leaking causes to the least likely reason for your stock carburetor to leak gas.

 Note: I am not covering all reasons a motorcycle carburetor can leak gas, just the common reasons why a Boom Vader motorcycle can leak gas right out of the box or while still new.

-So, What Causes Fuel To Leak From The Carburetor?
+So, What Causes Gas To Leak From The Carburetor?

 The carburetor is not functioning as it should.
 Well, that was an oversimplification of the problem. :p